jsta/blogdown2/content/cv.md

 - Coastal and Estuarine Research Federation
 - Ecological Society of America
-- Foundation for Open Access Statistics
+- Foundation for Open Access Statistics--->